Cobreloa: Colours, badge and symbols

 A painting inside the Municipal de Calama of badge of the club with the eight titles won ultil 2004.

 The first Cobreloa kit was red shirt and white shorts, due to lack of clothing, improvised in February 1977 for Copa Chile, facing Regional Antofagasta.
 In 2024, this jersey was released in a limited commercial edition to commemorate the club's first kit.
 Since 1977 the classical kit of the team is full orange, with some modifications, like 1992–93 season with white shorts, in 2009–10 the official kit was change with white socks.
 The away kit has been mostly full white, until 2001–2006 year it changed by color black, also in 2013–15 and 2017–18 seasons alternating with white color during those years.

 The first brand who was clothing the team was Chilean Sport brand 'Haddad', located in Santiago de Chile, due the international brands was not interested in clothing the team, aside the calama brands who was interested.
 However, there was a moment who the team directors was decided to change the atire to the Chilean brand, 'Kotting'.
 Finally 'Haddad' was the first brand to dress to team, who was participated on Segunda División.

 In 1978, the team participated on Primera División de Chile, hence the team change of sport brand, to the Mario Soto sports brand, called 'MyS'.
 Part of the player contract.
-In 1981, the team change the sport brand to the Chilean brand 'New Lider' to participate in his first international competition, while 'MyS' continued give the training clothes until 1981.
+In 1981, the team changed the sport brand to the Chilean brand 'New Lider' to participate in its first international competition, while 'MyS' continued to give the training clothes until 1981.

 In 1982, the club sings with the Germany sport brand, Adidas, presented in the final of Copa Libertadores of this year, versus Peñarol of Uruguay.

 The first commemorative shirt of the club was in 2007, with Spanish sportswear company, Kelme.
 That attire was a special logo on them.
 In December 2016, the sportswear company, Macron, announced for sale a commemorative shirt to celebrate 40 years of the club; the design was similar to the 1980s kits style.

 On 4 February 2019, was shown its first third kit in Cobreloa, being the black the color that was elected due to the popular choice of the club fans.